 Money Laundering – Money laundering is the practice of engaging in financial transactions to conceal the identity, source, and/or destination of illegally gained money.

 If you have been charged with any of these crimes, you will need legal advice and guidance from a San Diego criminal defense attorney.
 A criminal defense lawyer can help you understand your charges and legal options, and fight tirelessly to achieve the best possible outcome for your case.

 LAWYERS CAN DEFEND YOU AGAINST FRAUD CHARGES IN CALIFORNIA

-Fraud is one of the most common types of white collar crimes in San Diego County.
+Fraud is one of the most common types of white-collar crimes in San Diego County.
 In the state of California, there are numerous kinds of fraud.
-Grand theft, petty theft, identity theft, embezzlement, forgery, credit card fraud, healthcare fraud, social security fraud, welfare fraud, and tax scam are just a few types.
+Grand theft, petty theft, identity theft, embezzlement, forgery, credit card fraud, healthcare fraud, social security fraud, welfare fraud, and tax scams are just a few types.

 Fraud is defined in California Civil Code(CC) Section 1572 (actual fraud) and Section 1573 (constructive fraud).

 Actual fraud, within the meaning of this Chapter, consists in any of the following acts, committed by a party to the contract, or with his connivance, with intent to deceive another party thereto, or to induce him to enter into the contract: